 For your proposal, create a template that you can use and send easily each time – this is a super simple way to cut downtime for this step.
 If you have set projects, create a template for each individual project, but if your projects vary, include a master template that has add-on pieces to incorporate depending on the project scope.

 For example, my master template has add-ons like e-commerce shops right in it.
-It’s easier to delete a section you don’t leave than to add something you do
+It’s easier to delete a section you don’t need than to add something you do.

 I also suggest a custom video because although it doesn’t necessarily make your process easier, it builds a personal connection and increases the likelihood of getting a booked project.
 To make it easy, have a base script written out where you can plug-in personalized information for each client and record using Loom.

 Contract and invoice